Monaco travel advice

 Monaco - Honorary consul of Canada

-Principality of Monaco, under the supervison of PARIS.
+Principality of Monaco, under the supervison of the Embassy of Canada to France, in Paris

 Paris - Embassy of Canada